Linda Crampton is an experienced teacher with an honors degree in biology. She writes about nutrition and the culture and history of food.

 Mustard plants have been part of the human diet for thousands of years.
-The leaves make tasty greens and the ground seeds make a hot and flavourful condiment.
-Mustard leaves and seeds are nutritious foods with important health benefits.
+The leaves make tasty greens, and the ground seeds make a hot and flavourful condiment.
+The leaves and the seeds are nutritious foods with important health benefits.

 Mustard plants belong to the family known as the Brassicaceae.
-Other members of this family include broccoli, cabbage, cauliflower, Brussels sprouts, horseradish and wasabi.
-Members of the Brassicaceae family are also known as cruciferous plants.
+Other members of this family include broccoli, cabbage, cauliflower, Brussels sprouts, horseradish, and wasabi.
+The members of the family are also known as cruciferous plants.

 Besides their great vitamin and mineral content, the main claim to fame of cruciferous vegetables from a nutritional point of view is their high level of glucosinolates.
 The glucosinolates are converted to other chemicals called isothiocyanates when the leaves or other plant parts are cut or ground.
 These isothiocyanates may reduce our risk of developing some types of cancer.

-It’s thought that the name “mustard” comes from the Latin words “mustum ardens”, which mean “burning must”.
-The name refers to the burning sensation produced by eating strong mustard and to the unfermented grape juice, called must in English, which used to be added to the ground seeds to make the mustard.
+It’s thought that the name “mustard” comes from the Latin term “mustum ardens”, which means “burning must”.
+The term refers to the burning sensation produced by eating strong mustard and the unfermented grape juice (called must in English) that used to be added to the ground seeds to make the condiment.

 Nutritional Benefits of Mustard Seeds

 Mustard seeds are nutritious and tasty little packages and make an excellent addition to the diet.
 Even though people normally eat a small serving of the seeds, their nutritional content may be significant.

 One tablespoon of mustard seeds provides a good selection of vitamins and minerals.
 The vitamins are present at a low level, but the mineral level is better.
 The seeds are a good source of calcium, iron, magnesium, and phosphorus, an even better source of manganese, and a very good source of selenium.